Welcome to the Easy MTD help.

 | 4 | VAT reclaimed in the period on purchases and other inputs (including acquisitions from the EU) | 2 or less decimal places | Number.
 2 decimal places | 253485.37 |

-| 5 | Net VAT to pay to HMRC or reclaim | Either box 3 - box 4 or box 4 - box 3, whichever produces a positive value.
+| 5 | Net VAT to pay to HMRC or reclaim | Either box 3 - box 4 or box 4 - box 3, whichever produces a positive value*.
 2 or less decimal places.
-Click here for more information about how to deal with this box value.
 To indicate whether the box 5 value will be reclaimed from HMRC or paid to HMRC, Reclaim or Pay will appear to the right of the box 5 description. | Number.
 2 decimal places | 299612.77 |

 | 6 | Total value of sales and all other outputs excluding any VAT.
 Include your box 8 figure | Whole number | Number.
 0 decimal places | 2950339 |